mdayat/edu-manager-pro/docs/api/auth.md

 ## Login

-Returns a pair of access and refresh token
+Returns a pair of access and refresh token.

 ### Endpoint